CLP Lambert Fellows Program

 HOW TO DEVELOP YOUR PROPOSAL

-Those in a lab: Contact your PI at least three weeks in advance of the application due date for her/his assistance with developing a proposal and asking for your letter of recommendation.
+Those in a lab: Contact your PI at least three weeks in advance of the application due date and ask for her/his assistance with developing a proposal, and for a letter of recommendation.

 Projects include work in the following areas: